peterjmorgan/madge-the-reporter/README.md

 # Madge

 Madge is a reporter of issues, Phylum supply chain security issues specifically.
 Madge translates Phylum issues into tickets for various ticketing systems.
 Currently, Madge supports:
-- Jira On Premise
+- Jira On Prem

 (other ticketing systems can be added, please create a GitHub issue outlining the request)

 ## Use case
 Alice astutely understands using Phylum instead of an SCA tool enables her to defend her organization's software product from the totality of software supply chain risk.
 Alice wants to report the Phylum Issues for her project to Bob, her developer co-worker, so he can work on fixing the issues.
-The only issue is, Bob uses Jira for all software development processes.
-Madge can help here!
+However, Bob uses Jira for software development tasks, madge can help here!

 1. Alice `analyzes` her software project with Phylum.
 1. Alice triages the resulting Phylum Issues, resulting in some *suppressed issues* in her Phylum project.
 1. Alice wants to report the remaining Phylum Issues into Jira, so her developer team member, Bob, can fix the issues.
-1. `madge` enables Alice to do this!
+1. `madge` enables Alice to do this

 ## Installation
 If have you a modern Go toolchain installed: